 Make portion control your one habit change for at least a month.
 “One habit at a time” should be your focus and mantra.

 Many people attack weight loss like it’s part of a multi-front war campaign.
 They diet.
 They start an exercise routine.
 They eat less.
 They eat healthily.
 They try to get the right amount of sleep.
-They count calories.
+They reduce calorie intake.

 Don't get me wrong, all of these strategies are great.
 But it’s impossible to add them all at once.
 What usually happens is ego depletion sets in; you start to backslide and ultimately give up because it’s almost impossible to perfectly change multiple habits at the same time.